tamunyai/squid-game/readme.md

 ## Table of Contents

 - Overview
 - Classes
   - Player
   - SquidGame
 - How It Works
 - Running the Game
 - Customization
 - License

 ## Overview

 This program implements the simulation of the "Red Light, Green Light" game, where a group of players must move during "Green Light" and stop moving during "Red Light."
 Players who move during "Red Light" are eliminated from the game.
-The game continues for a set duration or until only one player remains.
+The game continues for a set duration or until all players are eliminated.

-### Key Features:
+### Key Features

 - Players are randomly selected to move during each "Green Light" interval.
 - Players are eliminated if they move during "Red Light."
 - The game alternates between "Green Light" and "Red Light" until the specified game duration ends.
 - The game tracks the movement of players and their eliminations.
+- Remaining players are printed after the game ends, showing their final positions.

 ## Classes